 No - they are part of your job.

-16. Do extra duties, such as developing teaching manuals, count towards professional development clock hours?
+17. Do extra duties, such as developing teaching manuals or writing curriculum, count towards professional development clock hours?

 Our committee's policy is to allow a maximum of only 30 hours for this activity - which includes board training and participation on the board.

 As documentation verifying your service, a copy of the board minutes' attendance record, or a written letter signed by the board chair are acceptable.